konklone/sinatra-webfinger/README.md

 See [webfinger.net](http://webfinger.net), [Mike Jones' description](http://www.packetizer.com/webfinger/), or Webfinger's official standard at [RFC 7033](http://tools.ietf.org/html/rfc7033) for more information.

-### sinatra-webfinger
+### Using sinatra-webfinger

-`sinatra-webfinger` is optimized for single users, where you own your domain and you want to attach information to your email address.
+`sinatra-webfinger` a small Sinatra plugin optimized for single users, where you own your domain name, and you want to attach information to your email address.

-**Current State:** Under rapid development to prepare for public release.
-Not announced, or guaranteed to be working yet.

-### Use
+Install it:

 ```bash
 gem install sinatra-webfinger